optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

 ------------------

 Dividing all parameters by the gradient of the criterion function at the start values means that around the start values the problem is scaled optimally.
+However, for very nonlinear functions, it does not guarantee optimal scaling anywhere else.

-In practice, we do not take the exact gradient, but a numerical gradient calculated with a very large step size.
+In practice, we do not take the exact gradient, but a numerical gradient calculated with a very large step size (compared to the rule of thumb for optimal step sizes for numerical derivatives).
 This is more robust for noisy or wiggly functions.

 Advantages